Joban-Bhangu77/K8s-Playground/Day02/README.md

 Verified container status, logs, and cleanup using basic Docker commands

-This exercise lays the foundation for future days where I will extend the setup using Docker Compose and later deploy it in Kubernetes".
+This exercise lays the foundation for future days where I will extend the setup using Docker Compose and later deploy it in Kubernetes.